Approximability and Rouquier dimension for noncommutative algebras over schemes: Applications

 \begin{remark} A fun alternative argument for the converse direction is the following.
 With notation as in the proof, note that $A^e:=A^{op}\otimes_R A$ is Morita equivalent to $R$, see e.g.\ \cite[Theorem 3.4]{DeMeyerIngraham:1971}.
 Hence if $R$ has finite global dimension, so does $A^e$.
 Consequently $A$ has a finite projective resolution $P^\bullet$ of $A^e$-modules.
 The claim then follows as $(-\otimes_A P^\bullet)=(-\otimes_A A)$ being the identity yields that any $A$-module $M$ has a projective resolution of length bounded independently of $M$, c.f.\ \cite[Lemma 3.6]{Lunts:2010}.
 The argument in loc.\ cit.\ needs a slight modification, though, as there $R$ has global dimension zero whereas here we have finite global dimension. \end{remark}

-\begin{remark} It would be interesting to know whether the characterisation of Corollary \ref{cor:azumaya_detects_regular} extends to the non-Azumaya classes of the cohomological Brauer group of the separated Noetherian scheme $X$ by looking at the associated twisted derived categories.
+\begin{remark} It would be interesting to know whether the characterization of Corollary \ref{cor:azumaya_detects_regular} extends to the non-Azumaya classes of the cohomological Brauer group of the separated Noetherian scheme $X$ by looking at the associated twisted derived categories.
 As the Brauer group and cohomological Brauer group coincide when $X$ admits an ample line bundle, so in particular when $X$ is affine, it suffices to have a result showing that strong generation of the perfect complexes for the twisted derived categories can be checked affine locally.
-(Just as Corollary \ref{introcor:alg_perf_strong_gen_weak_version} shows for Azumaya classes.) \end{remark}
+(Just as Corollary \ref{introcor:alg_perf_strong_gen_weak_version} shows for Azumaya classes).
+Note that \cite{Toen:2012} has shown such a statement for compact generation, so it would be interesting to see if those methods extend to show strong generation. \end{remark}